iifl-logo

 Report on the Audit of the Financial Statements

-We do not express an opinion on the accompanying financial statements of the Company because of the significance of the matters described in the basis for disclaimer of opinion paragraph of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements as to whether these financial statements give a true and fair view in conformity with the applicable accounting standards ("Ind-AS") and other accounting principles generally accepted in India of the net profit and other comprehensive income and other financial information of the Company for the year ended March 31, 2024.
+We do not express an opinion on the accompanying financial statements of the Company because of the significance of the matters described in the basis for disclaimer of opinion paragraph of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements give a true and fair view in conformity with the applicable accounting standards ("Ind-AS") and other accounting principles generally accepted in India of the net profit and financial information of the Company for the year ended 31st March 2025.

 II.
-Balance of Trade receivables, Trade payables are subject to confirmations, reconciliations, and consequential adjustments, if any, as a result of which we are unable to obtain sufficient and appropriate audit evidence.
+Balance of trade receivables, trade payables and stock with vendors are subject to confirmations, reconciliations, and consequential adjustments, if any, as a result of which we are unable to obtain sufficient and appropriate audit evidence.
+We were unable to satisfy ourselves even after applying alternative means concerning such balances.

 The Companys Board of Directors is responsible for the other information.
 The other information comprises the information included in the Boards Report but does not include the financial statements and our auditors report thereon.
 The Companys board report is expected to be made available to us after the date of this auditors report.